“Miraculous Catch of Fish” by Peter Paul Rubens

 Peter Paul Rubens

-Peter Paul Rubens was a Flemish artist who is considered the most influential artists of the Flemish Baroque tradition.
+Peter Paul Rubens was a Flemish artist who is considered the most influential artist of the Flemish Baroque tradition.
 Rubens specialized in making altarpieces, portraits, landscapes, and history paintings of mythological and allegorical subjects.
 His compositions referenced classical and Christian history and emphasized movement, color, and sensuality.

 Ancient Galilee boat at Kibbutz GinossarRubens often made engravings following the completion of his works.
-These copies were even collected, and other artists used these engravings as a basis of their works.
+These copies were even collected, and other artists used these engravings as the basis of their works.
 The etchings and prints helped to increase the popularity of Rubens’ works during his lifetime.

 - “My passion comes from the heavens, not from earthly musings.” – Peter Paul Rubens